-If the approximate retail value is accurate, then the UK and US price of the V30 will keep it competitive with the likes of the Samsung’s recently revealed Galaxy Note 8, that will packed with features and Galaxy S8 aping design, costs a wallet-emptying £869 in the UK and $900 in the US.
+If the approximate retail value is accurate, then the UK and US price of the V30 will keep it competitive with the likes of the Samsung’s recently revealed Galaxy Note 8, which packed with features and Galaxy S8 aping design, costs a wallet-emptying £869 in the UK and $900 in the US.

 While we’re still completing our review of the V30, we’ve been impressed by it so far, and if it does come in cheaper than rival flagship phablets, it could be a handset worth the attention of big phone fans.